CFD leverage and margin

 - If it falls below 200%, you are at risk of your trade falling further and automatically being closed out

-- Close out your trade, realise the loss and reduce your overall margin requirement
+- Close out your trade, realize the loss and reduce your overall margin requirement

-- Reduce the size of your positions to free up some equity in your account
+- Partially close out your trades in order to reduce the size of your positions to free up some equity in your account

 - Add additional funds to your account.
 You’ll need to cover the shortfall in margin, and may want to consider additional funds to sustain any further losses